huiyugan/tartancalib/README.md

 [![ROS1 Ubuntu 20.04](https://github.com/ethz-asl/kalibr/actions/workflows/docker_2004_build.yaml/badge.svg)](https://github.com/ethz-asl/kalibr/actions/workflows/docker_2004_build.yaml)

 ## Introduction
-TartanCalib is iterative Wide-Angle Lens Calibration using Adaptive SubPixel Refinement of AprilTags.
-The code for TartanCalib is built upon the [Kalibr](https://github.com/ethz-asl/kalibr) toolbox, and allows easy calibration of wide-angle cameras.
+TartanCalib contributes state-of-the-art calibration for wide-angle lenses, by implementing an iterative calibration pipeline and adaptive subPixel refinement of AprilTags.
+The code for TartanCalib is built upon the [Kalibr](https://github.com/ethz-asl/kalibr) toolbox, is easy to use, and robust.
+If you are interested in helping us extend the features of TartanCalib, please reach out to Bart ([email](bduister@andrew.cmu.edu)).

-TartanCalib supports calibration of multiple wide-angle cameras.
-While calibrating multiple cameras, ensure that the cameras all maintain some view of the calibration board.

-For more information, visit our project page [here](https://creativecommons.org/licenses/by-nc/4.0/).
+For more information, visit our project page [here](https://tartancalib.com).

 ## Installation
 ### Docker
-Kalibr's original Dockerfiles are included within this repository.
-To use the Dockerfiles, ensure that you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
+To use the Dockerfiles provided in this repository, ensure that you have [Docker](https://docs.docker.com/get-docker/) installed on your system.

 1. Clone and build docker image